 If the travel agency or third-party provider doesn’t pay the refund you must then submit your claim to the obliged party – the airline.

-Please note that your inquiry with the airline should be made in writing, as you must be able to document your inquiry when you register a complaint with the Danish Transport, Construction and Housing Authority.
+Please note that your inquiry with the airline should be made in writing, as you must be able to document your inquiry when you register a complaint with the Danish Civil Aviation and Railway Authority.
 You must give the airline 6 weeks to respond to your inquiry.

 The airline companies are obliged to refund your flight ticket if you request it.
 Therefore, a practice of only offering vouchers is not in accordance with the regulations applicable in this field.